venysssssssssss/AwsOverview/README.md

 - Amazon CloudSearch is a managed service in the AWS Cloud that makes it simple and cost-effective to set up, manage, and scale a search solution for your website or application.
 - Amazon CloudSearch supports 34 languages and popular search features such as highlighting, autocomplete, and geospatial search.

+### 19.14.
+Aws Service Catalog

+- AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
+- These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
+- AWS Service Catalog allows you to centrally manage deployed IT services and your applications, resources, and metadata.
+- This helps you achieve consistent governance and meet your compliance requirements, while enabling users to quickly deploy only the approved IT services they need.
+With AWS Service Catalog AppRegistry, organizations can understand the application context of their AWS resources.
+- You can define and manage your applications and their metadata, to keep track of cost, performance, security, compliance and operational status at the application level.

 ## 20. AWS Architecting & Ecosystem